Annexation of the Crimean Khanate by the Russian Empire: Crimean revolts (1777–1782)

-At the behest of Empress Catherine, Şahin allowed Russians to settle in the peninsula, further infuriating Crimeans.
+At the behest of Catherine, Şahin allowed Russians to settle in the peninsula, further infuriating Crimeans.
 A group of these settlers had been sent to Yeni-Kale, which remained under Russian control following the installation of Şahin as Khan.
 Local residents banded together to prevent the Russian settlement, rebelling against Şahin.
 He sent the new conscript army he had created to quash the rebellion, only to see his forces defect to the rebels.
 Revolt spread across the peninsula, and rebel forces advanced on Şahin's palace in Bakhchysarai.
 Amidst this rebellion, exiled Crimeans in Constantinople pressed the Ottoman government to act.
 Bowing to pressure, the government sent a fleet to Crimea, ostensibly to preserve the Treaty of Küçük Kaynarca.
 Russia, however, was quicker to act.
 Russian forces arrived at Yeni-Kale in February 1778, crushing the revolt before the Ottoman fleet arrived.
 When the fleet arrived in March, it found that there were no rebels left to support.
 It fought a brief skirmish with the Russian navy off Akitar (modern Sevastopol), but was "forced" to flee. Şahin was reinstated as Khan.
 Minor skirmishes between the Ottoman and Russian navies continued until October 1778, when the Ottoman fleet returned defeated to Constantinople.

-Over the following years, Şahin continued to try and reform the Khanate.
-Support for his reform programme remained low, and it was seriously undermined by the decision of Empress Catherine to resettle the Crimean Pontic Greeks on the northern shores of the Azov Sea, outside the Khanate.
+Over the following years, Şahin continued to try and reform the khanate.
+Support for his reform programme remained low, and it was seriously undermined by the decision of Catherine to resettle the Crimean Pontic Greeks on the northern shores of the Azov Sea, outside the khanate.
 That community, which was Christian, was an essential part of the Crimean merchant class, and had most readily supported Şahin's reforms.
 This resettlement caused significant damage to the Crimean economy, and further weakened the position of the Khan.
 Recognising defeat in Crimea, the Ottoman Empire signed the Convention of Aynali Kavak in early 1779.
 In the agreement, the Ottomans recognised Şahin as Khan of Crimea, promised no further intervention in Crimea, and conceded that Crimea was under Russian influence.
 Crimeans could no longer expect support from the Ottomans. Şahin's reforms proceeded, gradually removing Tatars from positions of political influence.
 For a brief period, Crimea remained peaceful.